Does mobile grooming mean you groom my pet in my tub, at my house?

 Why does mobile grooming cost more than a regular grooming salon?

--- Our state-of-the-art, self-sufficient groomobile has been retrofitted with the cutting edge equipment and innovative solutions, in line with the latest trends in the mobile grooming industry.
+Our state-of-the-art, self-sufficient groomobile has been retrofitted with the cutting edge equipment and innovative solutions in line with the latest trends in the mobile grooming industry.
+We do not need to connect to your water or electricity suppy; all we need is a safe parking space!

 Can I tip my groomer?